 Spending is seen as a sign that you have made it, that you are doing ok.
 It’s seen as something to be proud of even when you don’t have the funds readily available.
 Credit Cards and the Christmas holiday are perfect examples of that philosophy.
 The unhealthy pressure for people to spend and consume is always there in our society but around the holiday season, it is magnified 100 times.

 Why are You Shopping for the Holidays This Year?

 Some people go into debt just to keep up.
 Hell, it is encouraged.
 They are pressured to purchase and project the symbol of doing well.
-I was shocked to find out if you are a native of another country and you go back to visit from The United States you are expected to return with massive amounts of gifts and treasures.
+I was shocked to find out that if you are a native of another country and you go back to visit from The United States you are expected to return with massive amounts of gifts and treasures.

 I am sure the Filet Mignon and Brussels Sprouts were offered for sale a few days ago and I could have purchased them and have done so many times but they were free a few days later.
-The cases of Filet Mignon was packaged in airtight packaging (similar to bacon) and looked to be thrown out because the sell-by date had passed the day before.
+The cases of Filet Mignon were packaged in airtight packaging (similar to bacon) and looked to be thrown out because the sell-by date had passed the day before.
 It looked perfectly good to me and was going to waste.
 Brussels Sprouts looked good also and they both tasted good for the few days in a row I prepared them.

 The waste will be abundant and my Freegan trash tours should be bountiful.
 On a serious note be safe and careful out there and please, please respect each other and don’t trample anyone to death this year.
 You have over 300 days next year to purchase that same product for the cousin you hate.
-Avoid shopping for the holidays, during the holiday and take advantage of that time.
+Avoid shopping for the holidays, during the holiday, and take advantage of that time.